liuxinren456852/YOHO-PN/README.md

 ## News

+- 2021.8.29 The code of the PointNet backbone YOHO is released, which is poorer but highly generalizable.
 - 2021.7.6 The code of the YOHO is released.
-[Code](https://github.com/HpWang-whu/YOHO)
+[Code](https://github.com/HpWang-whu/YOHO), [Project page](https://hpwang-whu.github.io/YOHO/)

 ## Performance
 <img src="README.assets/sendpix1.jpg" alt="sendpix1" style="zoom:50%;" />

 ## Requirements

-Here we offer the PointNet backbone YOMO thanks to the [Spinnet]() training codes, so the Spinnet requirements need to be met:
+Here we offer the PointNet backbone YOMO thanks to the [Spinnet](https://github.com/QingyongHu/SpinNet)'s training codes, so the Spinnet requirements need to be met:

 - Ubuntu 16.04 or higher
 - CUDA 11.1 or higher